infinum/devproc-handbook/Test automation/Mobile - element IDs.md

 ##### Unknown in advance

-For list items that are not known in advance, the developer should implement an ID to the list container.
-After that, the testers should be able to get those elements as children of the container.
+For list items that are not known in advance, an ID should be implemented to the list container.
+After that, when writing automated tests we should be able to get those elements as children of the container.
 Also, in case of adding IDs to individual list items that are not known in advance, it is alright if the same ID is implemented to them because the automation framework can locate such elements by combining the ID and text of the element.

 NOTE: The `contentDescription` attribute should not be influenced by test automation since that attribute is used for the text-to-speech accessibility function.
 Such attributes will be defined on the accessibility-level implementation.
 If the tester needs to find an element by its text, the test automation framework can easily find an element by the displayed text, without the need to use `contentDescription`.